24,95 €

 Autorenporträt

 HANNAH E. JEFFERY is a senior researcher at a social policy research institute in Glasgow, Scotland.
-She recently completed a Leverhulme Early Career Research Fellow at the University of Edinburgh.
-She has been the recipient of a Baird Fellowship at the Smithsonian American Art Museum and National Portrait Gallery, and she recently won a BA/Leverhulme Small Grants award to create a digital archive to preserve Black Lives Matter murals around the world, titled Say Their Names: The Murals of Black Lives Matter.
-She also contributed to an exhibition of Frederick Douglass murals on display at the Boston Museum of African American History titled, Picturing Frederick Douglass: The Most Photographed American of the 19th Century.
+She was the recipient of a Baird Fellowship at the Smithsonian American Art Museum and National Portrait Gallery and a Leverhulme early career researcher at the University of Edinburgh, and she recently won a BA/Leverhulme Small Grants award to create a digital archive to preserve Black Lives Matter murals around the world.
+She also contributed to an exhibition of Frederick Douglass murals at the Boston Museum of African American History titled Picturing Frederick Douglass: The Most Photographed American of the 19th Century.